afridarahman38/Pickaboo_ManualTesting_Project/README.md

 ## Recommendations
 Expertise recommendations were collected and documented in the Expert_Recommendations.md file.
 These recommendations provide insights into areas for improvement and optimization of testing processes.

+## Acknowledgments
+Special thanks to the my advisor for review this manual testing documentation.
+Feel free to contribute, open issues, or provide feedback to make this project even better!